gcorsini/privSet/README.md

 5. Select the folder containing the downloaded code.

-## Where was PrivSec created and by whom?
+## Where was PrivSet created and by whom?

-PrivSec was created at the University of Fribourg in Switzerland.
+PrivSet was created at the University of Fribourg in Switzerland.
 It was a project during the Seminar "Web Analysis and Monitoring" by the students Astrid  Bagué  and  Guillaume  Corsini.